 And maybe more importantly, using a smart invoice system for small business may help speed up payments and increase cash flow.

-Here are seven invoices tips for small businesses:
+Here are seven tips for small business invoicing:

 Migrate from paper invoices to online invoices

-Invoices software for small business makes it extremely easy to move away from paper invoices, which is time-consuming, lengthens the turnaround time on payment, and decreases the professional look and branding opportunities you could have if you just used an online invoice solution.
+Invoices software for small business makes it extremely easy to move away from paper invoices and into email invoicing, which is time-consuming, lengthens the turnaround time on payment, and decreases the professional look and branding opportunities you could have if you just used an online invoice solution.

 Invoices software typically offers templates that allow you to add a logo and create a custom look that stands out and makes an impression on the recipient.
 Plus, you can email the invoice to your client, which saves time and money and gets it in their hand quickly.
 Clients typically like the convenience of email invoices, and often pay faster this way.